-SAM_2110I am an Assistant Professor in the Sociology Department at the University of Maryland, College Park since 2019.
-I hold a PhD in Sociology from New York University (2017), and I have conducted domestic and international research in family demography, sexuality and reproductive health, and crime and violence.
+I am an Assistant Professor in the Sociology Department at the University of Maryland, College Park since 2019.
+I hold a PhD in Sociology from New York University and specialize in domestic and international research in family demography, reproductive health, and maternal and infant health.

 In addition to my academic activities, I have experience conducting research applied to public policy evaluations in low and middle income countries.